XuAnn175/AI-Final/README.md

 #### 2.mail type predictor
 Most emails nowadays are generated using a fixed template by machines,such messages include shopping receipts, promotional campaigns, newsletters, booking confirmations, etc. With this convenient technique,it's even more easy for someone to send spam(trash) emails with bad intention.
 In this project,we want to simulate the mail type classifier to predict the mail is ham(good) or spam(bad).
 The difference b/t our project and most existing ones is that we don't use the state of the art models like XGBoost,we compare the difference b/t the most fundamental language model ngram,ngram w/different feature selection method called chi suqare,and a advanced technique called BERT.

+### Dataset/Platform
+I am using Spambase dataset from [this kaggle](https://www.kaggle.com/datasets/nittalasatyasrinivas/smsspamcollectiontsv) and split them into 2 manually for training and testing.